KuriusMTL/Kode/README.md

 ## Description
 ---
-Kode is a dynamic programming language. *More to come...*
+Kode is a dynamic and lightweight programming language.

 ## Installation
 ---